erinmgraham/intro-image-classification-cnn-nci/episodes/01-introduction.md

 ![](fig/01_cifar10_plot_subset.png){alt='Subset of 25 CIFAR-10 images representing different object classes'}

 ### Step 4.
-Choose a pre-trained model or build a new architecture from scratch
+Choose a pre-trained model or build an architecture

 Often we can use an existing neural network instead of designing one from scratch.
 Training a network can take a lot of time and computational resources.
 There are a number of well publicised networks which have been demonstrated to perform well at certain tasks.
 If you know of one which already does a similar task well, then it makes sense to use one of these.